This video was created by Purdue University Libraries. It focuses on effective search strategy, and the importace of a research question.

 Step 3: Now that have a list, combine these terms using Boolean Operators to create searches.

-Step 4: Try combinations of these words when you go to search for information in the library catalog, the library databases and Google.
+Step 4: Try combinations of these words when you go to search for information in library databases and Google.
 Searching is a trial-and-error process, so be prepared to try a lot of different searches before you learn which ones will produce the best results.

 Select a topic that: